-Shropshire inclusive Dance were invited by the Hive to be part of this exciting and rewarding project.
-Our outreach team led by Anna Belyavin alongside fantastic musicians from Youth Music facilitated workshops where young carers could compose, record and choreograph a piece – all in a week!
+Shropshire inclusive Dance were invited by the Hive to be part of this exciting and rewarding music and movement project.
+SiD’s outreach team led by Anna Belyavin worked alongside fantastic musicians from The Hive to facilitate workshops where young carers could compose, record and choreograph a piece – all in a week!

-The project began with a series of dance and music workshop tasters to groups of young carers throughout Shropshire.
+The project, funded by Youth Music, began with a series of music and dance workshop tasters to groups of young carers throughout Shropshire.
 Those young people interested in the project and free to spend a week at the Hive signed up.
 The young people grew in confidence over the weeks activity.
 Working with dance and music offered time for the young people which was social, fun, creative and challenging.

 The young people, musical and dance facilitators worked hard together as a very special team creating a supportive environment full of creativity.